Starbucks is probably the most famous coffee brand in the world. Their coffee is renowned for its aroma, smooth texture, and rich flavors.

 A variety of flavors

 As mentioned, each region gives a unique taste to its coffee beans.
-Factors such as soil, climate, etc., impact the taste.
+Factors such as soil and climate impact the taste.

-To add more flavors to its blends, the company buys its coffee beans from the best farms across the globe.
+To add more flavors to its blends, the company sources its coffee beans from the world’s finest farms.
 It allows them to offer customers a wide variety of native flavors.

-Any coffee lover will tell you that Columbian flavors have a nuttier taste, whereas Indonesian flavors are more earthy.
-There is definitely a noticeable difference.
+Any coffee lover will tell you that Colombian flavors have a nuttier taste, whereas Indonesian flavors are more earthy in character.

 Sustainable supply

-If one of the suppliers cannot keep up with normal production levels due to these reasons, the company can depend on other countries to continue its supply.
+If one of the suppliers cannot maintain normal production levels due to these reasons, the company can rely on other countries to continue its supply.

 Moreover, as each country harvests coffee at a different time of the year, buying from different countries also ensures a regular supply throughout the year.